syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### columns.showInColumnChooser `Boolean`
 {:#members:columns-showincolumnchooser}

-Used to hide the particular column in columnchooser by giving value as false.
+Used to hide the particular column in column chooser by giving value as false.

 #### Default Value:
 {:.param}